 Once you have set up your University computing account, it is very important that you check your University email account regularly.
 The University will send important information to you using this email address, for example, information about your course, fees and accommodation.

-To access your emails, go to SUSSED, sign in using your new username and password and then go to the Email tab at the top of the screen.
+To access your emails, go to SUSSED, sign in using your new username and password and then click on the ‘Email’ icon which is accessible from the ‘Home’ tab.

 This step-by-step video will guide you through the process of setting up your University computing account: